Cultural Assessment Tools

 ■ Inventory for Assessing the Process of Cultural Competence Among Healthcare Professionals-Student Version (IAPCC-SV©) – Developed by Campinha-Bacote (2007), the IAPCC-SV© is designed to measure the level of cultural competence among undergraduate students in the health professions.
 It is based on the Inventory for Assessing the Process of Cultural Competence Among Healthcare Professionals-Revised (IAPCC-R©) and also measures the five constructs of this model (cultural desire, cultural awareness, cultural knowledge, cultural skill and cultural encounters).
 Fitzgerald, Cronin and Campinha-Bacote (2007) conducted a study entitled, Psychometric Testing of a Proposed Student Version of the Tool, “Inventory for Assessing the Process of Cultural Competence Among Healthcare Professionals-Revised” in which they administered the IAPCC-SV© to 91undergraduate nursing students at Bellarmine University Lansing School of Nursing and Health Sciences to establish reliability of this tool.
 Reliability testing revealed a Cronbach’s alpha of .783.
 Click onto the following link for more details of this tool (link).

-■ Communication Climate Assessment (C-CAT) Toolkit - The C-CAT is an organizational performance assessment toolkit from the Ethical Force Program® at the American Medical Association (AMA) designed to assist an organization in meeting the needs of a diverse patient population.
+■ Communication Climate Assessment (C-CAT) Toolkit – The C-CAT is an organizational performance assessment toolkit that was developed by the Ethical Force Program® at the American Medical Association (AMA).
+The C-CAT is now housed at the Center for Bioethics and Humanities at the University of Colorado.
+C-CAT is designed to assist an organization in meeting the needs of a diverse patient population.
 The questions are specifically focused on common communication problems, such as culture, language and health literacy gaps.
-Contact the AMA staff by phone (312)-464-2431 or email CCAT@ama-assn.org for a list of trained and qualified consultants who can help you use the C-CAT or visit the web site at .http://www.ama-assn.org/ama/pub/physician-resources/medical-ethics/the-ethical-force-program/patient-centered-communication/organizational-assessment-resources.page
+Contact C-CAT staff by phone (303)-724-6997 or CCAT@ucdenver.edu for a list of trained and qualified consultants who can help you.
+Learn more about this tool by visiting www.coloradobioethics.org/CCAT.

 ■ Self-Assessment of Perceived Level of Cultural Competence (SAPLCC) – The SAPLCC, developed by Echeverri et al, (2013), is a modified version of California Brief Multicultural Competence Scale (CBMCS) and the Clinical Cultural Competency Questionnaire (CCCQ).
 The SAPLCC measures the curriculum standards and the cultural progress of students in pharmacy schools around the country and provides “a non-biased, practical, and cost-effective measure of students’ perception of their cultural competence.”
 Citation: Echeverri, M., Brookover, C., & Kennedy, K. (2013).
 Assessing pharmacy students’ self-perception of cultural competence.
 Journal of Health Care for the Poor and Underserved, 24, 64-92.

-■ CLAS Assessment Survey: This survey is based on the Cultural and Linguistically Appropriate Services (CLAS) in health care delivery.
+■ CLAS Assessment Survey – This survey is based on the Cultural and Linguistically Appropriate Services (CLAS) in health care delivery.
 This online survey assesses how well your organization provides culturally competent care, assesses patient-provider communication and service delivery.
 After completing the survey, individuals will receive results and recommended actions to address gaps.
 The survey is offered at no cost.
-You have the choice to take the full survey or select each of the sections that interest you.http://culturecareconnection.org/navigating/assessment.html
+You have the choice to take the full survey or select each of the sections that interest you. (link)

 ■ Inventory for Assessing a Biblical Worldview of Cultural Competence Among Healthcare Professionals (IABWCC) – Campinha-Bacote (2005) developed the Inventory for Assessing a Biblical Worldview of Cultural Competence Among Healthcare Professionals (IABWCC).
 This tool is based on her Biblically Based Model of Cultural Competence in the Delivery of Healthcare Services (link to model).
 The IABWCC is designed to measure the level of cultural competence among healthcare professionals who render care based on biblical principles.
 Click onto the following link for more details of studies using this tool (link).